vikipedia/python-trainings/online_course/source/module1/day2.rst

 Calling Function Vs Function
 ----------------------------
-One has to understand defference between calling a function, defining a function and just reffering a function.
+One has to understand difference between calling a function, defining a function and just reffering a function.
 When we call a function, the arguments can be litterals or variables.
 While when we define a function, arguments defined can be only variable names.
 It can not be litteral while defining a function.
 For example this would be a mistake::